ayshamariezouain/friendsofemail/README.md

 # friendsofemail <br>
-Notes from the Dev Interview & Tutotrial: <br>

 <br>
 👋 Hi, it's your favorite #emailgeeks happy to be here! <b>@ayshamariezouain</b> Miami native with roots 🇩🇴🇪🇸🇱🇧 & <b>@Ro_Santander</b> respresenting 🇲🇽.
 Code and design was collaborated on and written by: <br> <br>